Pardon Me: But There Is a Bug in My Cyber Self

 Can conceptualizing the brain in high-tech terms help relate self-understanding to social issues?

-Like computers, our brains have “hardware,” in the form of intricately connected organic structures.
-Neural “software” includes inborn programs and learned programs (e.g. which fork to use at a fine restaurant).
+Like computers, our brains have "hardware" in the form of intricately connected organic structures.
+Neural "software" includes inborn and learned programs (e.g., which fork to use at a fine restaurant).
 However, the essence of who we are may exist in something akin to a neural cyberspace.
-Let’s call this our cyber-self.
+Let's call this our cyber-self.
 Like the Internet, this inner world cannot be touched or observed directly but nevertheless exists.
-Religious perspectives aside, how this cyber-self originates and the exact nature of its connection to the physical brain are unclear.
-However, since each person’s brain and cyber-self do communicate, let’s imagine they do so via something analogous to a “Wi-Fi” connection.
+Religious perspectives aside, how this cyber-self originates, and the exact nature of its connection to the physical brain are unclear.
+However, since each person's brain and cyber-self communicate, let's imagine they do so via something analogous to a "Wi-Fi" connection.

 "Bugs," in our brain functioning, cyber-self, or both wreak havoc.
 Neural "hardware" and "software" bugs are associated with many medical and psychiatric problems.
 Bugs in cyber-self are problematic too.
 Can our own cyber-selves become corrupt, a mush so disrupted and degraded by life that erroneous data becomes indistinguishable from the good stuff?
 Can your cyber-self, like a suddenly popular but unprepared website, be overwhelmed by so many cognitions and emotions that it "crashes?"
 Is this what a nervous breakdown is?

-Perhaps the cyber-self is fine but the “Wi-Fi” connection is the problem.
-A person with a strong connection to cyber-self, one that prides itself on good character and values knows who they are and what they will and will not do (this, of course, is topsy-turvy in a criminal, sociopathic, or self-deluded cyber-self).
+Perhaps the cyber-self is fine, but the "Wi-Fi" connection is the problem.
+A person with a strong connection to cyber-self, one that prides himself on good character and values, knows who they are and what they will and will not do (this, of course, is topsy-turvy in a criminal, sociopathic, or self-deluded cyber-self).
 A vacillating hook-up with cyber-self may correlate with opportunistic behaviors and a shifting value system.
-A signal that is subject to surges and “hang-ups” could characterize those who are mercurial and reactive.
+A signal subject to surges and "hang-ups" could characterize those who are mercurial and reactive.
 Passivity and being easily influenced might be associated with weak connectivity.
-Statements such as “I don’t know who I am anymore,” or, “I’m losing touch with myself” typify those whose connection to cyber-self is attenuated.
+Statements such as "I don't know who I am anymore" or "I'm losing touch with myself" typify those whose connection to cyber-self is attenuated.

 What is the remedy?
-In the past, before the explosion of technology, some spoke of “getting their heads together,” “taking some time to find themselves.”
+In the past, before the explosion of technology, some spoke of "getting their heads together" and "taking some time to find themselves."
 Maybe they were really on to something.
-This seems to be a “no brainer” for us all and particularly important for political, business, and health system leaders.
-If we spend some time debugging “viruses” in ourselves, maybe we stand a better chance of de-bugging our society.
-If the guidance systems of our leader’s are dysfunctional, what are the chances of their becoming interactively networked with the cyberspaces of their constituents, employees, clients, or those whose health is in their hands?
+This seems a "no-brainer" for us all and particularly important for political, business, and health system leaders.
+If we spend some time debugging "viruses" in ourselves, maybe we stand a better chance of debugging our society.
+Suppose the guidance systems of our leaders are dysfunctional.
+What are the chances of their becoming interactively networked with the cyberspaces of their constituents, employees, clients, or those whose health is in their hands?
 In the final analysis, it may turn out that as cyber-self goes, so goes everything else.